maudpelissier/mp-academic/content/event/FiNo2024/index.md

 ---
-title: To voice or not to voice: cross-linguistic effects on phonological representations
+title: "To voice or not to voice: cross-linguistic effects on phonological representations"
 event: Fonologi i Norden 2024
 event_url: https://fonologiinorden.wordpress.com